-If you can, braid your hair after putting the mask on and before using a cap or bonnet.
-This ensures that your hair (and scalp!) can make the most of this mask while you’re sleeping, so all you have to do in the morning is wash and go for super silky, healthy hair.124
+If you can, braid your hair after putting the mask on and before using a shower cap.
+This ensures that your hair (and scalp!) can make the most of this mask while you’re sleeping, so all you have to do in the morning is wash and enjoy your super silky, healthy hair.

 The ins and outs of overnight masks can be tricky (When should I apply it?
 Can I use it every night?
 What happens if it gets everywhere?)
 We hear you!
 To make sure you get the most out of your mask, here are few answers to your frequently asked questions:

 Can I use an overnight mask every day?